skrattaren/apf.rst/apf.rst

   phrase became common, but I am not sure if the saying originates with him, or if, in fact, he ever actually said it.

 + [p.
-131] ""`Morphic Street, 9 o'clock tonight.
-Password: swordfish.`_"
+131] "'Morphic Street, 9 o'clock tonight.
+Password: swordfish.'"
-  Swordfish?
-"Every_" password was swordfish!"
+  Swordfish? **Every** password was swordfish!"

-  A reference to the 1932 Marx Brothers' movie "Horsefeathers_", in which 'Swordfish' was the password for entering the speakeasy, and passed into history as the archetypical password.
+  A reference to the 1932 Marx Brothers' movie **Horsefeathers**, in which 'Swordfish' was the password for entering the speakeasy, and passed into history as the archetypical password.